Vacha (river): Ecology

-Settlements and economy
+Settlements and water use

 The river flows entirely in Smolyan and Plovdiv Provinces, and along a stretch in its middle course forms the boundary between those two provinces and Pazardzhik Province.
 There are ten settlements along its course, two towns and eight villages: Kozhari, Buynovo, Teshel, Grohotno, Devin (town) and Mihalkovo in Smolyan Province and Krichim (town), Kurtovo Konare, Yoakim Gruevo and Kadievo in Plovdiv Province.
 There two main roads along its valley, an 11.3 km stretch of the third class III-197 road Gotse Delchev–Dospat–Devin follows the river between Teshel and Devin, and a 58.1 km stretch of the third class III-866 road Smolyan–Devin–Stamboliyski follows it between Devin and Stamboliyski.
-Following the construction of the Tsankov Kamak Hydro Power Plant in 2010 a 16.6 km section of the road was submerged and a new one was constructed via the village of Lyaskovo.
+Following the construction of the Tsankov Kamak Hydro Power Plant in 2010, a 16.6 km section of the road was submerged and a new one was constructed via the village of Lyaskovo.

 The waters of the Vacha are used for electricity generation, as the main part of the Dospat–Vacha Hydropower Cascade (500.2 MW).
 There are four reservoirs constructed along its course, all of them with hydro power stations: Teshel (60 MW), Tsankov Kamak (86.4 MW), Vacha (164.8 MW) and Krichim (80 MW).
 Part of the waters of the upper course of the tributaries Devnenska reka and Gashnya are diverted west to the Batak Hydropower Cascade (254 MW).
 Its waters are also used for irrigation in the Upper Thracian Plain and the small valleys along its course, as well as for part of the potable water supply of Bulgaria’s second largest city Plovdiv.